StatesOfJersey/e-petitions/README.md

 # Petitions

-This is the code base for the UK Government's petitions service (https://petition.parliament.uk).
+This is the code base for the Jersey States Assembly petitions service (https://petitions.gov.je).
 We have open sourced the code for you to use under the terms of licence contained in this repository.

 We hope you enjoy it!